PyRope-E-Assessment/pyrope/docs/quickstart.rst

 =======

 Observe that we do not need to implement a method to score the answer in the example above.
 This is because PyRope has an auto-scoring mechanism, which by default awards one point if the answer is correct and zero if not.
 The correctness of the answer is deduced from comparing it to the given sample solution.
 If you are not satisfied with the auto-scoring, you can implement your own as follows.

 .. code:: python

-    class FourtyTwo(pyrope.Exercise):
+    class FortyTwo(pyrope.Exercise):

         def problem(self):
             return pyrope.Problem('''